Brazil says corn exports to China only possible from 2023 -paper

 SAO PAULO, July 14 (Reuters) - Brazilian corn may only be shipped to China next year because of demands made by Beijing regarding trade protocols being put in place, an agriculture ministry official was quoted as saying in Valor Economico newspaper on Thursday.

-Jose Guilherme Leal, agriculture defense secretary at the ministry, said the Chinese requested the monitoring of some weeds and fungi in corn crops, calling it a common request in negotiations of sanitary agreements and protocols.
+Jose Guilherme Leal, agriculture defense secretary at the ministry, said Beijing requested the monitoring of some weeds and fungi in corn crops, calling it a common request in negotiations of sanitary agreements and protocols.

 "The protocol provides for the need for monitoring and information on production," Leal was quoted as saying in Valor.
 "As we did not monitor the current second corn crop, I reaffirm that exports will only be possible from the 2022/23 summer crop onwards," he said.